What are the key features of the American Leather Comfort Sleeper?

 In short, that is an issue of personal preference.
 What do you value?
 Do you appreciate the ease of closing a sleeper sofa with all of the bedding still on it?
 How about the choice between different mattress sizes or mattress materials?

 The differences between the American Leather Comfort Sleeper, the Sleeper Silver, and the Sleeper Bronze could be fair if you love gel mattresses over foam, or if you’d like the full range of upholstery covers.
-Lisa G, Circle Furniture’s Director of Stores, shows the differences between the Original Comfort Sleeper versus the other models in this video.

 Other than the incredible night’s sleep that you’d get on a Comfort Sleeper over a traditional sleeper, the value in the American Leather Comfort Sleeper system rests in its choices.
 It is very similar to buying a car – if you are going to use the bells and whistles then why not spring for them?
 This sleep sofa will likely last longer than the car.

 If interested, you can check out Circle Furniture’s selection of Comfort Sleepers here.
 Don’t forget to ask about all of the different options for customizing your new sofa.
+Come into any of our 6 locations and chat with a designer!

 We hope to see you soon!